Darkglass-Electronics/Plugin-Dev-Setup/LV2-FEATURES.md

 <!--
 #### [time:speed](http://lv2plug.in/ns/ext/time#speed)

-regular float for playback speed but always 0 or 1; 0 means "stopped", 1 means "rolling"; unused in Anagram so far
+Regular float for playback speed but always 0 or 1; 0 means "stopped", 1 means "rolling"; unused in Anagram so far

 Special rules:
  - Must have default 0